chipsalliance/firrtl-spec/spec.md

   connect v[2], UInt(42)
 ```

-Here, we hve declared a wire `v`{.firrtl} with a vector type with length 3.
+Here, we have declared a wire `v`{.firrtl} with a vector type with length 3.
 We can index into the wire `v`{.firrtl} with the expressions `v[0]`{.firrtl}, `v[1]`{.firrtl}, and `v[2]`{.firrtl}, and target these with a `connect`{.firrtl} statement (see [@sec:connections]).
 Each of these is a subcomponent of `v`{.firrtl} and each acts like a wire with type `UInt<8>`{.firrtl}.